Pitt-IshiharaLab/lab-handbook/README.md

 We will not impose core time.
 If you'd like to designate a certain day of the week for home office, please share this in the schedule tab in [LabMembersInfo](https://docs.google.com/spreadsheets/d/1gm7NiiYUaOu9xGvc94AHQDnNEBrtlLbd7ZU5bwCZrD8/edit?usp=sharing).
 Update your class schedule every semester.

 Mark your vacation/absence days on the lab calendar.
 If you plan to be be away for more than a week, let Keisuke know by email.
-For any reason, if things get busy or stressful and you cannot work well or as much as you envision, let others know.
+For any reason, if you cannot work as much as you had planned, let others know.